Sanusihassan/c-flex-sys/readme.md

 #### Posibilities:

-* `.onsmall-wrap` wrap on small breakpoint only.
+* `.wrap-onsmall` wrap on small breakpoint only.
-* `.onmedium-wrap` wrap on medium breakpoint only.
+* `.wrap-onmedium` wrap on medium breakpoint only.
-* `.onlarge-wrap` wrap on large breakpoint only.
+* `.wrap-onlarge` wrap on large breakpoint only.
-* `.from-medium-wrap` wrap from medium devices and up.
+* `.wrap-from-medium` wrap from medium devices and up.
-* `.from-large-wrap` wrap from large devices and up.
+* `.wrap-from-large ` wrap from large devices and up.
-* `.from-larger-wrap` wrap only starting from larger breakpoint and up.
+* `.wrap-from-larger` wrap only starting from larger breakpoint and up.

 The `.wrap` class specifies that flex container direct children should wrap (go to the next line if necessary).